saharsamr/NEDG/make_datasets/README.md

 </p>

 ## Classification Dataset
-The classifier aims to select the better description provided by CPE or CME models.
-For that, first, each data split should be fed to CPE and CME separately, then the generated descriptions will be compared with the golden description, and their BertScore will be computed.
-If the CPE's description gains a better BertScore, the label would be 1 and vice-versa.
+The objective of the classifier is to select the superior description provided by either the CPE or CME models.
+To accomplish this, each data split must first be separately fed to the CPE and CME models.
+The resulting descriptions will then be compared to the golden description, and their BertScore will be calculated.
+If the CPE's description achieves a higher BertScore, the label will be set to 1, and vice versa.
 We use the same train, test, and validation sets as in the description generation dataset, so there will be no data leakage.
 This code can be run by the following command:
 ```console
 python -m make_datasets/make_classification_dataset.py
 ```
-The parameters that can be altered for making the classification dataset are summarized in the table below.
+The parameters that can be modified for making the classification dataset are summarized in the table below.

 <p align="center">